A terminal project launcher

 prawjector make-configprawjector validate-config

-• prawjector make-config writes ~/.prawjector/prawjector.json with a starter project to edit.
+• prawjector make-config writes the default ~/.prawjector/prawjector.json with starter projects to edit.

 • Each project needs name, path, and a tabs array.